– The Medieval Pass –

 WHAT’S INCLUDED IN THE PASS DURING THE WEEK?

-- Open stages – Forum Vulgaris, Fairytale Grove, children’s stage Russtibus hage, Nordlys Viking combat zone, Jester’s Meadow, and the Fighting Arena (some events may require separate tickets or donations)
+- Open stages such as Forum Vulgaris, Sagoängen, the children’s stage Russtibus hage, the Viking combat area, Gycklar Änget, and the Fighting Arena (reserved-seat ticket may apply, or a voluntary Swish donation directly to the performer)

 - Several medieval taverns in Visby